-While lighting is important, maintaining excellent water quality may actually be the biggest factor in growing a good crop of Coralline.
-Like hard corals, Coralline Algae is calcareous by nature, requiring many of the same things corals do in order to flourish:
+While lighting is important, maintaining excellent water quality might be the biggest factor in growing a good crop of coralline.
+Like hard corals, coralline algae growth is calcareous by nature, requiring many of the same things coral does in order to flourish:

 - SG apx 1.024

 - Carbonate alkalinity: Between 2.5 and 4.0 meq/L (7-12 dKH)

 Many aquarists have found that performing regular water changes will keep the phosphate and nitrate levels in check, as well as keeping the calcium, alkalinity, and strontium at or near optimum levels.
 Using mangroves can also be a simple and inexpensive method for reducing nitrates and phosphates, and using calcium and strontium additives produces the same or better results without the constant expense of sea salts and RO/DI water required for water changes.
 Additionally, many aquarists have also found that using a good protein skimmer goes a long ways towards controlling nitrates and phosphates.Continue to 4 of 4 below.

 Once they have established a healthy Coralline population in their tanks, many aquarists are puzzled by what appears to be a constant reduction in their Coralline colonies.
 If the water quality is being kept at the optimum level, what could be the cause?
 Some possibilities are:

 Spending some time watching your tank critters at work will reveal which of them is attacking your coralline algae growth.